-4.5 In extreme circumstances it may be necessary to remove a name from a Facility or Program if it is in the best interest of the University.
-Removal of a name should be done judiciously and should involve the Chancellor, the Office of University Counsel, the President, and the Board.
+4.5 In extreme circumstances it may be necessary to remove an eponym if it is in the best interest of the university.
+Removal should be done judiciously and should involve the Chancellor, the Office of University Counsel, the President, and the Board.

-4.6 If the minimum funding requirement set forth in the gift agreement is not achieved, and the gift agreement does not otherwise allow for alternative uses, then the Chancellor may either terminate the account and expend the funds or transfer the funds to an appropriate endowment fund in accordance with the gift agreement.
+4.6 If the minimum funding requirement set forth in the gift agreement is not achieved, and the gift agreement does not otherwise allow for alternative uses, then the Chancellor may, in accordance with the gift agreement, either terminate the account and expend the funds or transfer the funds to an appropriate endowment fund.
 If the pledge is not fulfilled, the naming opportunity may be forfeited.

 5. Guidelines Regarding Signage